 What it means to be regulated

 A key element to a strong and resilient financial industry is regulation.
-We watch for issues that may have a negative impact on financial institutions or Canadians.
+We watch for issues that may have a negative impact on federally regulated financial institutions or pension plans, and could affect depositors, policyholders, and creditors of financial institutions or pension plan members or beneficiaries.
 Then we intervene when needed.

 How we regulate

-• Providing regulatory approvals for certain types of transactions
+• Contributing to regulatory approvals for certain types of transactions (such as amalgamations and acquisitions)

 • Contributing to new accounting, auditing and actuarial standards